Church of the East in India: Persian Church Records

-During the reign of Patriarch Timothy the Great (780–823) also, the Patriarch released the Church of India from the authority of the bishop of Fars, placing it under his direct jurisdiction.
+Also during the reign of Patriarch Timothy the Great (780–823), the Patriarch released the Church of India from the authority of the bishop of Fars, placing it under his direct jurisdiction.
 Historians refer to two letters written by Patriarch Timothy with regard to the Church of India.
 The first letter contains guidelines for the election of Metropolitans.
 The letter demands that the acknowledgement of the Patriarch must be obtained after the people selected bishops based on the guidelines set by the Patriarch, before requesting the acknowledgement of the Emperor.
 In the second letter addressed to the Archdeacon of Malankara, the Patriarch mentions some violations of canon in the Church of India.
 The Patriarch also demands that bishops should abstain from entering wedlock and consuming meat.

 While writing about the journeys of Nestorian missionaries during his reign, Timothy I himself says (in Letter 13) that a number of monks go across the sea to India with nothing but a staff and a beggar's bag.

 In the Persian Church, the bishops were supposed to report to the Patriarch every year.
 However, Patriarch Theodosius (853–858) suggested that the bishops of distant places like India and China need to report only once every six years, owing to the great distance.

 In 1129, in response to the request of the Church of India, the Persian Patriarch Eliya II sent bishop Mar Yohannan to Malabar (Kerala, India).
 Mar Yohannan reached Kodungallur and gave the Church spiritual leadership from there.
 In 1490, a three-member delegation of the Christians of Malankara left for Baghdad with a petition to the Patriarch requesting him to appoint a Metropolitan Bishop for them.
 One of them perished on the way.
 The remaining two, named George and Joseph, were ordained to priesthood by Patriarch Shemʿon IV Basidi.
 The Patriarch selected two monks from the monastery of Mar Augen and consecrated them as bishops Mar Thoma and Mar John.
 These bishops accompanied the two priests on their return to India.
 Bishop Mar John died shortly after.
 Later, Mar Thoma and the priest Joseph returned to Baghdad.